spectrocloud/librarium/content/docs/08-user-management/3-palette-resource-limits.md

 3. Select **Resource Limits** from the **Tenant Settings Menu**.

 4. Set the values for the different Palette resources.
-Ensure you do not

-5. Click **Save changes**.
+5. Save your changes.

 ## Validate

-You can validate the updated resource limits by attempting to create a resource of the resource type you updated.
-For example, if you updated the **API Key** to five, you can create five API keys.
+You can validate the updated resource limits by creating a resource of the same type you updated.
+For example, you can create five API keys if you updated the **API Key** to five.
 If you attempt to create a sixth API key, you will receive an error message.